ChimneyFish/xmas_lights_sound/README.md

 ** wire it all together.
    <sub>diagrams and pictures coming soon, but if you already understand basic electronics and how relays operate you should have no problem

+## I have added a wireless method using 2 ESP8266 for a satalite controle and Ill put in the method I used to switch 24VDC on and off using Mosfet transistors.